-Prior to the invention of programmable controllers, automating processes required hard-wired relays, cam timers, and drum sequencers.
+Prior to the invention of programmable controllers, building automation systems required hard-wired relays, cam timers, and drum sequencers.
 Any change in the process required a costly delay while relays were rewired and other equipment was fully recalibrated.
-Controllers were invented as an electronic way to circumvent these inconveniences, allowing for faster software recalibration of processes.
+Building controllers were invented as an electronic way to circumvent these inconveniences, allowing for faster software recalibration of processes.

 In recent years, many industries have tried to circumvent the high cost of implementing controllers.
-That's why some businesses are opt to utilize Remote Telemetry Units, or RTUs.
+That's why some businesses are opting to utilize Remote Telemetry Units, or RTUs.

 These are small-scale, controller-like devices equipped with a large number of discrete and analog sensors.
 They monitor processes and use control relays to execute basic controls.
 They provide alarms to alert technicians to problems, and take action when specified to minimize any impact operations.